What Classifies As Depression?

 There are a number of studies on what would be the best way to treat co-occurring disorders, and it can be done in different ways: sequential, parallel, or integrated.
 In sequential treatment, one would address the most acute disorder first, and only afterward get treated for the second one; in parallel treatment, they’re treated at the same time by different teams; and in integrated treatment, the patient would be treated for everything by the same group of professionals.

 No matter which treatment you’d prefer for your co-occurring disorders, we at Amethyst Recovery Center can help you with what you need.
-In fact, we have developed a special program for dual-diagnosis patients.
+In fact, we have developed a special dual diagnosis addiction treatment.
 Many people are misdiagnosed or mistreated for one or more disorders, and our professionals are capable of providing all the services needed to undo that damage, from the initial detox all the way to helping make plans for the immediate future right after a patient leaves our facilities.

 If this sounds like what you or a loved one might need, know that we are ready to welcome anyone who is struggling.
-Visit our website or contact us at your convenience by calling (888) 447-7724.
+Learn more or contact us at your convenience by calling (888) 447-7724.
 We have a team available 24/7 that can answer any questions you might have and guide you on your first steps to the rest of your life, into a healthy chapter, free of addiction.